As an environmentalist and counselor living in New York, my counseling and advocating efforts cover what was best for nature: walking and biking.

 Feeling The Aftereffects

-When I called my doctor, she happily told me that I already survived the roughest stage of the disease.
-“The shortness of breath is normal, considering the coronavirus affected your lungs.
+When I called my doctor, she happily told me that I already survived the roughest stage of COVID-19 infection.
+“The shortness of breath is normal, considering the virus affected your lungs.
 You may experience it up to three months, but you should be fine if you take it easy.”